kiyoya/kiyoya.github.io/index.md

 ## Kiyohiro YAMAGUCHI (山口 清弘)

-Tokyo-based Software Engineer at Google since 2012.
+Tokyo-based Software Engineer at Google.

-Master of Information Science and Technology, The University of Tokyo, 2012.
+Master of Information Science and Technology, The University of Tokyo.

 ### Expertise